evildmp/diataxis-documentation-framework/index.rst

     From the Ancient Greek δῐᾰ́τᾰξῐς - *dia*, "across", and *taxis*, "arrangement".

-Diátaxis aims to solve the problem of structure in technical documentation, by providing a systematic approach to understanding the needs of documentation users in their cycle of interaction with a product.
+The Diátaxis framework aims to solve the problem of structure in technical documentation, by providing a systematic approach to understanding the needs of documentation users in their cycle of interaction with a product.

 =============